rockcafe3in1/ros_android/example_workspace/src/hello_world_example_app/README.md

 		adb logcat

   You should see the heartbeat messages as well as any message you publish to `/chatter` topic in Android's log.

+### Remapping arguments

+You can also remap topics as if you were launching a ROS console application.
+For example, to remap the topic enter the following:

+	/chatter:=/custom_topic

+In this case, you will see the output in `/custom_topic` instead.